Lee Rogers (podiatrist): San Antonio, Texas

 Rogers became Chief of Podiatry at the University of Texas Health Science Center at San Antonio (UTHSCSA) in 2021.
 He directs clinical services for podiatric medicine and surgery at UTHSCSA, University Hospital, and the Texas Diabetes Institute.
-Rogers oversees the educational programs which have students, residents, and fellows.
-The podiatry residency program is one of the oldest in the United States and celebrates its 50th year in 2023.
-He founded the Great Debates & Updates Diabetic Foot conference in 2022.
+Rogers oversees the educational programs which trains students, residents, and fellows.
+The podiatry residency program is one of the oldest in the United States and celebrated its 50th year in 2023.
+He co-founded the Great Debates & Updates Diabetic Foot conference in 2022 with frequent collaborator Lawrence A. Lavery, DPM, MPH.

 Academic work and recognition

 Rogers is an Associate Professor of Orthopaedics at UTHSCSA.
 He also holds the endowed Louis T. Bogy, DPM Professorship in Podiatric Medicine and Surgery.
 He has authored more than 150 published articles, books, or book chapters on the lower extremity complications of diabetes, their costs, and health policy.
 He has delivered more than 500 speeches and his work has brought him to all 50 states and more than 30 countries.

 In 2009, he became Chair of the Foot Care Council of the American Diabetes Association and his most noted accomplishment was the creation of consensus guidelines for the treatment of Charcot foot which took place at the Pitié-Salpêtrière Hospital in Paris, France.
 The guidelines were jointly published in the Journal of the American Podiatric Medical Association and Diabetes Care and is the most frequently referenced paper on the syndrome.
 He received the Rising Star Award from the APMA in 2011 for outstanding national accomplishments.
 In 2013, he received the Master's Award from the American Professional Wound Care Association.
-Rogers was named by Podiatry Management Magazine as One of America's Most Influential Podiatrists in 2017.
+Rogers has been named by Podiatry Management Magazine as One of America's Most Influential Podiatrists in each issue since 2017.
 He was one of a small group of American podiatrists selected as a Fellow of the Faculty of Podiatric Medicine in the Royal College of Physicians and Surgeons in Glasgow, Scotland, in 2017.

-Rogers served on the board of directors of the American Board of Podiatric Medicine and became its president in 2020.
+Rogers served on the board of directors of the American Board of Podiatric Medicine and became its president in 2021.
 He founded the board's Certificate of Added Qualification (CAQ) program in 2017.
 Rogers founded the American Board of Podiatric Medicine - International in 2019, which is the first board exam offered to podiatrists outside the United States.
+He has been an advocate of establishing a single certifying board and single tier of certification within American podiatry.